Effective matter sectors from modified entropies: Conclusions

 In this work, we have constructed a general framework linking a modified entropy function directly to a modified spacetime metric and, subsequently, to an effective matter sector of entropic origin.
 Starting from the first law of black-hole thermodynamics, we established an explicit correspondence between the entropy derivative and the metric function, which naturally leads to an emergent stress-energy tensor representing an anisotropic effective fluid.
 This procedure was then applied to a wide class of entropy models, allowing us to derive the associated effective matter sectors, and analyze their physical properties and energy conditions in a unified manner.

 Although our analysis is performed within the framework of general relativity, assuming the Einstein field equations, deviations from Bekenstein-Hawking entropy can be interpreted in two complementary ways.
 They may be viewed either as effective matter sources when incorporated into the energy-momentum side of the Einstein field equations or, equivalently, as signatures of modified gravity when incorporated into the geometric side of the Einstein field equations.
+That being said, the definitive answer or the final interpretation remains open, and the correspondence between entropy and geometry allows for a dual viewpoint.
+However, the precise nature of this interpretation is not central to the present analysis.
+The essential result is that entropy itself governs the modification of spacetime geometry.
+Remarkably, the gravitational field equations need not be assumed a priori; rather, the geometry can be inferred directly from entropic considerations.
+This provides further evidence in favor of gravity as an emergent phenomenon.

 Future work can extend this correspondence toward dynamical and cosmological spacetimes, studying how generalized entropy functions modify the Friedmann equations and the cosmological evolution.
 Furthermore, the framework can be used to investigate the thermodynamic origin of dark energy, to test consistency with quantum-gravity considerations, and to confront the results with astrophysical observations.
 Moreover, one could examine the connection of modified entropies to modified geometry and gravity.
 These interesting projects are currently under investigation.